-The audit committee of the board submits the following report on the performance of certain of its responsibilities for the year 2010:
+The audit committee of the Board submits the following report on the performance of certain of its responsibilities for the year 2012:

 The primary function of our audit committee is oversight of (i) the quality and integrity of our financial statements and related disclosures, (ii) our compliance with legal and regulatory requirements, (iii) the independent registered public accounting firm's qualifications and independence, and (iv) the performance of our internal audit function and independent registered public accounting firm.
-Our audit committee acts under a written charter, which was adopted in 2005 and subsequently approved by our board.
+Our audit committee acts under a written charter, which was adopted in 2005 and subsequently approved by our Board.
 We review the adequacy of our charter at least annually.
-Our audit committee is comprised of the three directors named below, each of whom has been determined by the board to be independent as defined by New York Stock Exchange independence standards.
-In addition, our board has determined that each of Messrs.
+Our audit committee is comprised of the three directors named below, each of whom has been determined by the Board to be independent as defined by New York Stock Exchange independence standards.
+In addition, our Board has determined that each of Messrs.
 Ammerman, Davis and Lane is an audit committee financial expert as defined by Securities and Exchange Commission rules.

-In performing our oversight function, we reviewed and discussed with management and KPMG LLP, our independent registered public accounting firm, our audited financial statements as of and for the year ended December 31, 2010.
-Management and KPMG LLP reported to us that our consolidated financial statements present fairly, in all material respects, the consolidated financial position and results of operations and cash flows of FNF and its subsidiaries in conformity with generally accepted accounting principles.
-We also discussed with KPMG LLP matters covered by the Statement on Auditing Standards No. 61 (Communication With Audit Committees).
+In performing our oversight function, we reviewed and discussed with management and KPMG, LLP, our independent registered public accounting firm, our audited financial statements as of and for the year ended December 31, 2012.
+Management and KPMG, LLP reported to us that our consolidated financial statements present fairly, in all material respects, the consolidated financial position and results of operations and cash flows of FNF and its subsidiaries in conformity with generally accepted accounting principles.
+We also discussed with KPMG, LLP matters covered by Auditing Standards No. 16 (Communication With Audit Committees), as amended, as adopted by the Public Company Accounting Oversight Board and approved by the SEC.

-We have received and reviewed the written disclosures and the letter from KPMG LLP required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the audit committee concerning independence, and have discussed with them their independence.
-In addition, we have considered whether KPMG LLP's provision of non-audit services to us is compatible with their independence.
+We have received and reviewed the written disclosures and the letter from KPMG, LLP required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the audit committee concerning independence, and have discussed with them their independence.
+In addition, we have considered whether KPMG, LLP's provision of non-audit services to us is compatible with their independence.

-Finally, we discussed with our internal auditors and KPMG LLP the overall scope and plans for their respective audits.
-We met with KPMG LLP at each meeting.
+Finally, we discussed with our internal auditors and KPMG, LLP the overall scope and plans for their respective audits.
+We met with KPMG, LLP at each meeting.
 Management was present for some, but not all, of these discussions.
 Our discussions with them included the results of their examinations, their evaluations of our internal controls and the overall quality of our financial reporting.

-Based on the reviews and discussions referred to above, we recommended to our board that the audited financial statements referred to above be included in our Annual Report on Form 10-K for the fiscal year ended 2010 and that KPMG LLP be appointed independent registered public accounting firm for FNF for 2011.
+Based on the reviews and discussions referred to above, we recommended to our Board that the audited financial statements referred to above be included in our Annual Report on Form 10-K for the fiscal year ended 2012 and that KPMG, LLP be appointed independent registered public accounting firm for FNF for 2013.